You are here

 Gross National Income (GNI)

-It is equal to GNP minus statistical discrepancy, and measures the income payments earned and cost incurred in the production of GNP.
+It is equal to GNP minus statistical discrepancy and measures the income payments earned and cost incurred in the production of GNP.

 Net National Product (NNP)